arkadijss/Pepper-SLAM/README.md

     roslaunch pepper_mapping pepper_mapping.launch
     ```

-* If you wish to run Gmapping with predicted depth data using DepthAnything, you should first download and put the trained models under ```checkpoints``` directory.
-To do so, refer to [Metric Depth Estimation](https://github.com/LiheYoung/Depth-Anything/tree/main/metric_depth).
+* If you wish to run Gmapping with predicted depth data using Depth Anything, you should first download and put the trained models under ```checkpoints``` directory.
+The expected metric depth estimation model is the indoor one trained on the NYUv2 dataset.
+For details, refer to [Metric Depth Estimation](https://github.com/LiheYoung/Depth-Anything/tree/main/metric_depth).

     Once it is done, you can launch the algorithm in a separate terminal using: